tmquinn/flaming-hipster/README.md

 flaming-hipster
 ===============

-Learning exercise on implementing Ember's DS.RESTFulAdapter in default mode as well as customized.
+Learning exercise on implementing Ember's DS.RESTAdapter in default mode as well as customized.
 ### Installation

 This is set up to be a Heroku deployment with MongoHQ add-on